 Romerberg is the country’s largest medieval old town where the renowned German writer, Johann Wolfgang Goethe, used to live.

 Today, Romerberg is still the center of the city’s major activities.

 In the summer, there are a lot of happenings being held – from protests to music festivals to trade fairs and parades.

 They celebrated here when Frankfurt won the German Cup against Munich last summer.

-In the winter, Romerberg comes alive with the outdoor Christmas Market, a staple winter event in every German city which no one would miss visiting.
+In the winter, Romerberg comes alive with the outdoor Christmas Market, a staple winter event in every German city that no one would miss visiting.

-To the north, you’ll find Paulsplatz.
-To the East is the Frankfurt Cathedral or Kaiser Dom (very visible from the Romerberg).
-To the South, you can walk to the Historical Museum and the Old Saint Nicholas Church.
+To the north, you’ll find Paulsplatz; in the East, you’ll see the Frankfurt Cathedral or Kaiser Dom (very visible from the Romerberg); to the South, you can walk to the Historical Museum and the Old Saint Nicholas Church.

 I stayed in Frankfurt for 3 days and two nights.
 Because I had an early train ride to Stuttgart, I checked in myself at Savoy Hotel which is just a few steps from the train terminal.
 The small room has got everything you need – that is – if your needs are simple, like mine. 😉 They have their own bar and the hotel is surrounded by restaurants, groceries, and bars.
 If you want to stay in hostels, you can find them here.